codefuse-ai/Awesome-Code-LLM/README.md

 - "A case study on the transformative potential of AI in software engineering on LeetCode and ChatGPT" [2025-01] [[paper](https://arxiv.org/abs/2501.03639)]

 - "Deriving Coding-Specific Sub-Models from LLMs using Resource-Efficient Pruning" [2025-01] [[paper](https://arxiv.org/abs/2501.05248)]

+- "Do LLMs Provide Links to Code Similar to what they Generate?
+A Study with Gemini and Bing CoPilot" [2025-01] [[paper](https://arxiv.org/abs/2501.12134)]

 ## 7. Human-LLM Interaction